Theories of Consciousness (tcc)

 - Panprotopsychism (Chalmers): Fundamental entities have proto-conscious properties that are not yet experiential but ground consciousness when appropriately organized.

-Relationship to idealism: The relationship depends on the variant.
-Micropsychism retains the physicalist structure (particles are fundamental; consciousness is a property of particles) while modifying the content (particles are experiential).
+Relationship to consciousness-first frameworks: Micropsychism retains the physicalist structure (particles are fundamental; consciousness is a property of particles) while modifying the content (particles are experiential).
 It faces the combination problem — how micro-experiences combine into unified macro-experience — which is structurally analogous to the hard problem it was designed to solve.

 Cosmopsychism is structurally near-identical to analytic idealism.
 Both posit a fundamental consciousness of which individual minds are derivative aspects.
 The “decomposition problem” of cosmopsychism is idealism’s “granularity problem” — why universal consciousness fragments into these specific individual minds.
 The frameworks converge on the same explanatory structure and face the same outstanding debt.
-The difference is primarily one of lineage and emphasis: cosmopsychism developed from analytic philosophy of mind; analytic idealism developed from continental and Schopenhauerian traditions via Kastrup’s reformulation.
+The difference is primarily one of lineage and emphasis: cosmopsychism emerged from the analytic panpsychism literature; analytic idealism reformulates Schopenhauerian idealism within the same analytic framework.

 Panprotopsychism occupies a middle ground — its proto-experiential properties are neither fully experiential (which would make it panpsychism proper) nor fully non-experiential (which would make it physicalism).
-Whether proto-experience is closer to idealism or physicalism depends on how it is characterized — and the characterization remains underdeveloped, which is the position’s principal weakness.
+Whether proto-experience is closer to consciousness-first or physicalist commitments depends on how it is characterized.

 Russellian Monism